tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 1. Complexity

-   Implementing $ m\text{-of-}n $ multiparty transactions in Mimblewimble will involve wallets to store more data and implement more functionality than when compared to Bitcoin, e.g. the SSSS.
+   Implementing $ m\text{-of-}n $ multiparty transactions in Mimblewimble will involve wallets to store more data and implement more functionality than when compared to Bitcoin, e.g. Pedersen's VSS scheme.

 ### General